 4) Stay up to speed: Keep up-to-date with the latest issues and trends in your industry, through LinkedIn groups, by following thought-leaders on Twitter (I’m at @randallcraig…), by monitoring Twitter hashtags, to participating in web discussion groups.
 Nothing shouts relevance than a person who understands the issues, and their impact.

-5) Strategic Status updates: Most Social Media sites, including Twitter, Facebook, and LinkedIn allow a status update.
+5) Strategic Status updates: Most sites, including Twitter, Facebook, and LinkedIn, allow a status update.
 Instead of being verbose (and perhaps irrelevant), use your Tweets and Updates to showcase your value and connection.

-6) Start a blog: Social Media and your resume have one thing in common – they speak to what you have done.
+6) Start a blog: Your resume speaks to what you have accomplished.
 A blog speaks to how you think, and allows your network to understand the depth of your expertise.
 While there are downsides to a blog (time commitment, writing quality, etc), it can improve your profile significantly.
 A simple blog where you write 3-4 paragraphs weekly is all that is necessary to gain these benefits.
 Here’s my quick (free) course on blogging.

 7) Monitor and respond: Listen to what is happening on the web using monitoring tools including Google Alerts (for new pages on Google), and Hootsuite (for the latest status updates).
 Beyond monitoring your own name, monitor for positions requiring your expertise, target companies, and key industry terminology.
 Finding out what is happening in real time means that you can be the first to share that news with your network… or the interviewer.